eclipsesource/tabris-js/examples/canvas/README.md

 # Canvas Example

+The Tabris.js Canvas implements a subset of the HTML5 Canvas API.
-The Canvas example consists of four parts, each part is on a separate tabris page.
-The Tabris.js Canvas implements a subset of the HTML5 canvas API.
+This example consists of four parts, each on a separate page.

 ## Animation

-The example showcases an animated canvas.
-Animation is done with a timer function.
-The example also displays the framerate the animation achieves on your device.
+Showcases an animated drawing on a canvas, where the single steps are drawn using a timer.
+The frame rate depends on the device, it's displayed in the upper left.

 ## Basic Shapes

 Demonstrates basic drawing functions with different shape types, path and transparency.

 ## Arcs

-A set of arcs with their radiant definitions.
+Displays a set of arcs with different angle definitions.

 ## Text

-Positions and aligns text on the canvas.
+Outlines different placement and alignment options for text on a canvas.